Delivering progress: 100 top achievements of the SNP in government

 73. Driving forward Land Reform.
 The radical and ambitious Land Reform (Scotland) Act 2016 has transformed how we own, manage and access land in Scotland.

 74. Helping communities purchase land.
-The Scottish Land Fund has helped over 230 communities across Scotland to purchase land – and we’re doubling the fund to £20 million by the end of this Parliament.
+The Scottish Land Fund has helped over 350 communities across the country to purchase land and will continue to do so with a budget of £7.1 million.
+We will increase the fund to £20 million by the end of 2026.

 76. Commitment to a Just Transition enshrined in law.
 Scotland is world renowned for having underpinned our net zero targets with a legislative commitment to a Just Transition – ensuring no workers and communities are left behind.

 79. Scotland’s first ever National Islands Plan.
-We have introduced and are implementing our plan to improve the quality of life for Scotland’s island communities, including better access, infrastructure and tackling depopulation.
+We are implementing Scotland’s first ever National Islands Plan which sets out 13 Strategic Objectives critical to improving the quality of life for island communities.

 Lerwick